sgurungp/sgurungp.github.io/docs/_posts/2024-06-19-pchygiene.md

 My 2024 choice is a refurbished Dell Latitude 7490, which cost me [$400](https://www.pcliquidations.com/dell-refurbished-laptops) and is a *joy* to use: it's very light, it's fast, and Windows runs very smoothly.
-Perhaps related, older machines that were used for corporate life are stable: I am not testing out some bleeding-edge hardware and exercising new bugs.
+Perhaps related, older machines that were used for corporate life are *stable*: probably because I am not testing out some bleeding-edge hardware and exercising new bugs.
 All the drivers on my PC have already been through several rounds of updates by the time I get the hardware.

-It helps that the machine is from a high-volume supplier to corporations.
-Microsoft and Dell, say, share the same corporate customer base, a base that doesn't like surprises.
+It also helps that the machine is from a high-volume supplier to corporations.
+Microsoft and Dell share the same corporate customer base.
+A base that doesn't like surprises.
 This isn't some consumer-grade gamble from Costco.
-My 2024 buy is actually a replacement for the same model that I had as my work PC for five years prior: when I surrendered that machine to the IT people I immediately went and bought another for personal use.
+My 2024 buy is actually a replacement for the same model that I had as my work PC for five years prior: when I surrendered that machine to the IT people, I immediately went and bought another for personal use.
 Current specs:
 16GB RAM, Intel i7 CPU, 500GB of storage, and real ports: Ethernet, audio, USB, Thunderbolt, and full-size HDMI.